 - Edema.
 It’s not unusual for people to develop lower leg swelling as they age.
 This can cause pain as well as be hard on the heart.
 Having an electric adjustable bed allows people to elevate their legs while sleeping.
 The person is better able to achieve a restful sleep but helps their heart as well.

 - Distributes weight.
 Using an adjustable bed can help distribute your weight evenly so that your pressure points will not be pinched.
+Discover how to get zero gravity position on adjustable bed here.
 Also, for those that suffer from fibromyalgia and experience pain from their neck to their legs, weight distribution is key for pain control.

 Do adjustable beds help snoring?
 Yes.
 But, they do so much more.
 For people who snore, an adjustable bed base allows for head elevation to open up your airway and improve sleep.
 Their health benefits range from relieving body pain to providing a restful sleep that refurbishes the body.
 They help relieve aches and pains in your body, especially in your back, neck, and legs.
 A Yaasa adjustable bed works in tandem with just about any adjustable mattress, whether it be memory foam or a hybrid.
 The Yaasa adjustable bed may be the perfect solution for a good night’s sleep for any age.